TheBigBadBunce/ModularLighting/README.md

 ### Other arguments

 - `verbose`: Verbose debug output
 - `silent` : Remove all console output.
 Especially useful for running in the background.
+Overrides `verbose`.